Building Back Better With Clean Materials Offers Big GHG Savings

 This has the potential to unlock even greater emissions savings for three key reasons:

 - As more companies adopt cleaner manufacturing processes to compete for the large pool of federally funded construction business, those same manufacturers will be selling low-carbon materials to buyers in the private market alongside the public sector.
 Our analysis suggests this “indirect impact” will increase emissions savings compared to public construction projects alone.
-Applying our assumptions to the entire cement and steel industries, we estimate that total annual emissions savings in 2027 could range from ~67 to 112 MMt CO2e for the combined EPD and low carbon materials procurement program, more than doubling its impact.
+Applying our assumptions to the entire cement and steel industries, we estimate that total annual emissions savings in 2027 could range from ~55 to 91 MMt CO2e for the combined EPD and low carbon materials procurement program, roughly doubling its impact.

 - As EPD uptake in additional sectors accelerates, more building materials could come under the pilot programs than just cement and steel, expanding its impact.
 Additional material categories with relatively high EPD penetration rates among domestic manufacturers include aluminum and glass.
 In the past year, the number of EPDs in EC3's free, open-access database have grown from roughly 600 to over 12,000 EPDs for non-concrete building products.
 For mix-specific concrete EPDs, the database has grown from roughly 8,000 EPDs to over 59,000.